22 February 2010

 The pulled pork was good as well.
 It was super tender and juicy, and was very well seasoned (if a bit salty).
 And although there was a baby little smoke ring visible on the bark pieces, there was again no discernible smoke flavor.

 Next up, the Crow's Nest in Green Hills.
 This is a relatively new restaurant that took over the space long inhabited by the Box Seat.
 They have certainly spruced the place up, because in its later days, the Box Seat was an absolute dump.
 And the Crow's Nest is still a sports bar...kind of - their menu says, "Sometimes a Sports Bar, Always a Restaurant."

 The crew that owns this place obviously have a proclivity for barbecue.
-Among other places, they own the lineup of Corner Pubs, whose "Smokin' Monday" promotions have been very popular.
+Among other places, they own the local chain of Corner Pub restaurants, whose "Smokin' Monday" promotions have been very popular.
 Also, they entered the Music City BBQ Festival last year under the Crow's Nest name.
 However, barbecue is far from the sole focus at the Crow's Nest.
 In fact, they describe their cuisine as "Gulf Coast Southern Comfort."
-In addition to barbecue, you can find: oysters on the half shell, shrimp & grits, jambalaya, and fettucine alfredo.
+In addition to barbecue, you can find: oysters on the half shell, shrimp & grits, jambalaya, and fettuccine alfredo.

 First, let's address the elephant in the room.
 Yes, they did garnish the pulled pork sandwich with tomato and onion.
 This is pretty much inexcusable.
 I mean, *Whitt's* thinks that's excessive.
 The bad news is: the pulled pork is not very good.
 It tasted bland and completely unseasoned.
 The good news is: the barbecue sauce is amazing.
 They do make it in house and I am here to say that this is one of the best barbecue sauces I have tasted in a restaurant.
 It cures all manners of ills, and that pulled pork sandwich is ill (not the good ill).